-NYON, February 11, 2019 – Following a decision taken the UEFA Executive Committee in December 2018, Video Assistant Referees (VAR) will be used in the UEFA Champions League from the round of 16 this season.
+NYON, February 11, 2019 – Following a decision taken by the UEFA Executive Committee in December 2018, Video Assistant Referees (VAR) will be used in the UEFA Champions League from the round of 16 this season.

 After successful technological testing and the training of referees over the last few months, Video Assistant Referees (VAR) will be in use from now on for all UEFA Champions League matches.